exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 ## Building Game Development

 Since we're making a multiplayer game on our own, it would be nice to have some way of testing the app without conscripting any friends.
-The *Player* object representes players in the room.
+The *Player* object represents players in the room.
 We're going to add some dummy players to play against while the app comes together.

 In the `addPlayer` method inside `main.swift`  add the following code right before the return.